Kanpur: Medical education

-Ganesh Shankar Vidyarthi Memorial Medical College (GSVM Medical College) is a state-run medical college in Kanpur, Uttar Pradesh.
+Ganesh Shankar Vidyarthi Memorial Medical College (GSVM Medical College) is a state-run medical college in Kanpur.
 It was founded in 1956 and named after Ganesh Shankar Vidyarthi, a freedom fighter and journalist from Kanpur.
-Lala Lajpat Rai Hospital, which is also known as Hallet Hospital, is associated with GSVM, Kanpur.
+Lala Lajpat Rai Hospital, also known as Hallet Hospital, is associated with the college.

+Lala Lajpat Rai Hospital in Kanpur is commonly known as Hallet Hospital because of its origins.
+It was initially established during the British colonial period and named after a British civil surgeon, George Henry Hallet, who served in the United Provinces (now Uttar Pradesh) and contributed to the field of public health.
+Although the hospital was later renamed to honor Lala Lajpat Rai, a prominent Indian freedom fighter, the original name continued to be widely used by locals.